Financial Affidavit

 What information goes on a financial affidavit?

-A financial affidavit requires comprehensive disclosure of four main categories.
+A financial affidavit requires complete disclosure of four main categories.
 Income includes all sources: salary, wages, bonuses, commissions, self-employment income, rental income, investment returns, Social Security, disability, pension, and any other regular or irregular income.
 Expenses include all monthly costs: housing, utilities, food, transportation, insurance, medical, childcare, education, entertainment, and personal care.
 Assets include everything you own with current values: real estate, vehicles, bank accounts, retirement accounts, investments, business interests, and personal property.
 Liabilities include all debts: mortgages, auto loans, student loans, credit cards, tax obligations, and personal loans.
 Supporting documents like pay stubs, tax returns, and bank statements are typically required.

 How do you fill out a financial affidavit?